-Due to my profession, I see processes everywhere.
+Due to my profession, I see business processes everywhere.
 Over the past few years, I’ve been hired by various public administration institutions to help them improve their processes.
 I have cooperated with heads of departments and ministries such as the Supreme Court, Ministry of Defence and Ministry of Public Administration.

 During these ‘gigs’, I’ve gained some insight into what is required for user-friendly and citizen-oriented public services.

 - clearly defined, citizen-oriented processes (Cardanit BPMN editor can help)

 - a well-designed user interface for e-services – mobile or web app (directly influenced by process models)